cwolock/cwolock.github.io/index.md

             <br/>
             <br/>
             My research is focused on
-             nonparametric methods and machine learning, with applications in survival analysis.
-Prior and ongoing collaborative projects include work in conservation biology, microbial ecology, and genomic medicine.
+             nonparametric statistics, machine learning, and survival analysis.
+I am especially interested in statistical epidemiology and methods for assessing variable importance.
+Prior and ongoing collaborative projects include work in mental health, infectious diseases, and genomic medicine.
 My dissertation work was supported by an NSF Graduate Research Fellowship.
             <hr>
             <b>Contact/Links</b>
             <br/>